 NLF: Boards are no longer required to submit a CAR form for transfer designation requests.
 Instead, Boards must submit a written request electronically to CAR@twc.state.tx.us, which must include the grant award number, the amount, and a justification for the action requested.

-NLF: To modify or amend a nonallocated grant awarded in response to a request for application or request for proposal, Boards must use the CAR form
+NLF: To modify or amend a nonallocated grant awarded in response to a request for application or request for proposal, Boards must use the updated CAR form (Attachment 1).

 INQUIRIES: